fauxpilot/fauxpilot/documentation/server.md

 ## Dependencies

-When running on a new machine, you will need Docker and the NVIDIA Container Toolkit:
+When running on a new machine, you will need Docker and the NVIDIA Container Toolkit, below are instruction for Linux, other methods of fulfilling the dependencies are possible:

 ```sh
 echo "\n\nInstalling docker..."